The-Homebrew-Archive/AnyTitle_Deleter/README.md

 # AnyTitle_Deleter
-An import of Tona's anytitle deleter
+An import of Tona's anytitle deleter.
+THIS APPLICATION WAS MADE REDUNDANT BY AnyTitle Deleter MOD.
+This app should only be used for last resorts.
  # tona's README
  AnyTitle Deleter 1.0
 by tona